- 1 Boarding Schedule and Reservations

 We are staffed every day, 365 days a year, rain or shine.
 Boarding pets can be dropped off and picked up any time that the kennel is open, with hours every day of the week, with just a few exceptions around major holidays – the modified holiday schedule can be found here.
 We do prefer visitors to come in at least a few hours before closing on a given day, so we can get them settled in and comfortable before the evening.

 Boarding reservations can be booked in person, by phone, or by email.
-Reservations must be booked in advance of the boarding, to ensure that we have space, and that paperwork is all in order prior to drop-off.
-We do tend to book up around major travel holidays, summer weekends, and school vacation weeks, and would recommend booking well in advance of those dates to ensure availability when you need it.
+Reservations must be booked in advance of the boarding, to ensure that we have space and that paperwork is all in order prior to drop-off.
+We do tend to book up around major travel holidays, summer weekends and school vacation weeks, and would recommend booking well in advance of those dates to ensure availability when you need it.